True100-True/True100-True/README.md

 - OS and Firmware Development
 - Cracking firmware
 - Revers Engineer
+- But nobody cares about that, hmmm ?
 ## More about me
 I am just a bro that lives on other side of world and is good at PC stuff.
 Sentence behind that sentence is everthing.
 ## How to reach me